Vivitrol for Opioid and Alcohol Addiction: Side Effects, Benefits & Risks

 • Injection-site reaction, such as infection or abscess

 The active ingredient in Vivitrol, naltrexone, can cause liver damage (hepatotoxicity) in some users.
-Although this may not be the case for Vivitrol, if signs of liver toxicity do develop (stomach pain, dark urine, yellowing of the eyes), contact your health care provider immediately.
+This may not be the case for Vivitrol.
+However, if signs of liver toxicity do develop, contact your healthcare provider immediately.
+These symptoms include stomach pain, dark urine and yellowing of the eyes.

 Vivitrol and Pregnancy

-While it is not known if Vivitrol is specifically harmful to a pregnant mother or her unborn baby, the active ingredient within it, called naltrexone, is harmful.
-Naltrexone is classified as a Category C medication, meaning it was shown to produce damaging effects in animal studies.
+It is not known if Vivitrol is harmful to a pregnant mother or her unborn baby.
+However, its active ingredient, naltrexone, is harmful.
+Naltrexone is classified as a Category C medication.
+This means it has been shown to produce damaging effects in animal studies.
 As of now, there are no equivalent studies in humans.

 Vivitrol Cost